 11. ANSWER RANDOM TEST QUESTIONNAIRES

 Challenge yourself to answer random test questionnaires from different online sources or review materials.
-It will help you get used to the nature of the test and will condition yourself to analyze questions in a timed manner.
+It will help you get used to the nature of the test and will condition you to analyze questions in a timed manner.

 12. GET EVERYTHING READY